-For electric hot water heaters the primary form of protection is an ECO or energy cut out.
+For electric hot water heaters, the primary form of protection is an ECO or energy cut out.
 Inbuilt into the thermostat of the hot water heater is a temperature disc.
-This temperature disc discharges at setting of around 85 degrees depending on the type and brand of thermostat.
-(The most common brands of thermostat in the market place are the Klixon and Robertshaw) When this energy cut out activates it de-energises the element to stop the water heater from heating any more.
-At this stage you would soon have no hot water and need to phone a technician at Same Day Hot Water.
+This temperature disc discharges at the setting of around 85 degrees depending on the type and brand of thermostat.
+(The most common brands of thermostat in the marketplace are the Klixon and Robertshaw) When this energy cut out activates it de-energises the element to stop the water heater from heating anymore.
+At this stage, you would soon have no hot water and need to phone a technician at Same Day Hot Water.

-The secondary for of over temperature protection is done through the pressure temperature relief valve.
-The relief valve usually has a setting between 95 and 99 degrees before it fail safes and dumps water to cool down the tank.
+The secondary form of over-temperature protection is done through the pressure-temperature relief valve.
+The relief valve usually has a setting between 95 and 99 degrees before it fail-safes and dumps water to cool down the tank.
 It does this through a wax element inside the valve detecting temperature high temperature and opening up.